The Benefits of Cooking with Your Children at Publix

 Another Aspect of Life Science: Cooking is a hands on creative science experiment.
 Too much of any of the ingredients can create a totally different outcome; which could result in an outcome not so appetizing.
 Cooking provides an opportunity for kids to get a hands-on experience with basic science.

 Improve their Self-Esteem: Cooking together allows kids to learn and grow in awareness of a new skill and receive instant gratification when they complete a job that has been successful.
-This will instill in your children a healthy self-esteem
+This will instill in your children a healthy self-esteem.

 Improve their Life Skills: Cooking is a life skill, much like driving a car, learning to read or swimming.
 As children grow and get closer to adulthood, the job of feeding becomes theirs.
 Start the cooking lessons at a young age so the transition to adult cook is easy later on.

 Have Fun, Fun, Fun!
 Cooking is fun!
 Having fun with your child, especially with programs such as the Apron Publix Cooking Schools, builds positive memories and you get to eat great food.
 What’s nice about the Publix’s Apron Cooking School is that you can recreate your cooking experience at home.
 All of the ingredients are right in the store, where shopping is always a pleasure.
-With all the benefits of teaching kids to cook and no limits with starting, what are you waiting for?

 PUBLIX APRON COOKING SCHOOL EXPERIENCE